 As a new student, you need to activate your user account approximately two weeks prior to the start of the semester in order to, for instance:

 If you are a new student, you will automatically receive a user account when you are admitted, but you will need to activate it for it to function properly.
 You will not be able to activate it until approximately two weeks prior to the start of the semester.

 I want to learn more about my user account (Umu-id)

 For exchange students

-If you are an exchange student, you will receive information on arrival about how to activate your account.
+If you are an exchange student, you will receive an email with instructions on how to activate your account.

 Help!
 It's not working